 Finally, there is the security that your organization’s admin can apply itself in the form of policy templates.
 These templates can include two-factor authentication, IP filtering, and policies relating to timeout, permitted devices, and sharing.

-Box also has individual and business plans, with its individual plans including a free plan with 10GB of storage, and a Pro plan for $10 a month with 100GB.
-Business plans go from $5 a month for 100GB up to $35 a month for unlimited storage.
-On the main service, you can read our Box review, and for the business option read our Box for Business review.
+Box also has individual and business plans, with its individual plans including a free plan with 10GB, and a Pro plan for $10 a month with 100GB.
+Box for Business plans go from $5 a month for 100GB up to $35 a month for unlimited storage.

 Tresorit is an easy-to-use cloud storage service that boasts high levels of security and good collaboration features.
 It has a free plan, but the features are fairly limited.
 And its individual plans are more expensive than those of competitors, so it’s not a great choice for personal use.